 The ERDCC diagnostic education department is also responsible for providing academic and vocational assessments of all offenders at Farmington Correctional Center in the Youthful Offender Unit.
 Diagnosticians travel as necessary to administer tests and conduct meetings with the offenders and FCC educational staff in order to comply with federal and state laws and compliance guidelines, as well as Department of Corrections’ policy.

 Paws For a Cause, is ERDCC’s name for our program of Puppies for Parole.

 The Puppies for Parole program began as part of a statewide initiative developed by DOC Director George Lombardi in 2010.
 ERDCC was the second institution in Missouri to welcome dogs, with the first dogs arriving March 30, 2010.
-Partnering with Diana’s Grove Dog Rescue, offender volunteers provide obedience training to these dogs in an effort to make them more adoptable, and, ultimately, lifelong family pets.
-ERDCC offenders have trained dogs during the course of the program.
+Partnering with different shelters in Missouri, offender volunteers provide obedience training to these dogs in an effort to make them more adoptable, and, ultimately, lifelong family pets.
+ERDCC offenders have trained and adopted over 255 dogs during the course of the program.